 As with the MLA style of citation, when you write your essay, you will cite your sources in two places:

-- In a footnote in the body of your essay.
-These citations may be either “in-text” or in a footnote.
+Location 1: In a footnote in the body of your essay.
+These citations may be either “in-text” ( or in a footnote.

-- In a citation listed in your bibliography.
+Location 2: In a complete citation listed in your bibliography.
 List all of your sources on a separate page at the end of your essay/report.

 Footnotes indicate the exact portions of your project that you created using other sources.
 With a complete bibliography at the end, you can use a short-form footnote to indicate your source.
 A basic short form for footnotes should include the following items:

 AuthorLastName, Title of the Source, Page Numbers.

 Here’s an example of what a short-form footnote might look like at the bottom of one of your pages: